← All beaches & hotels

 Low-Moderate Risk

 Hamoa Beach has been called one of the most beautiful beaches in the world.
 This crescent of gray sand backed by sea cliffs is accessible from Hāna town.
 The beach has strong shore break and rip currents can form — always check conditions.
-Water quality is generally good with open ocean flushing, but the nearby environment can affect it after rain.
+Water quality historically tests within baseline with open ocean flushing, but the nearby environment can affect it after rain.

 Full guide →